dorkodu/seekr/README.md

 ## How?

 Simple.
-There are two different methods.
+There are two different ways, use which you like.

-1. You can write single callback tests
+1. You can write function tests, by giving a callback and a description
 2. You can write test classes using *TestCase*<br>Create a class for your tests.
 Extend *TestCase*.<br>Write test methods and start their name with 'test', like **testFoo**, **testBar** etc.<br>Then create an instance of that class.
-Add it to your TestRepository instance.<br>You are ready to go!
+Add it to your TestRepository.<br>You are ready to go!

-If you want to see beautified results, we recommend using PHP CLI.
+If you want to see beautified results, we dictate using console with PHP CLI from Terminal.

-Write  `Seekr::run()` to run tests. <br>This will run each of your test methods & functions and create a TestResult for each. <br>These result objects are stored in Seekr's `static::$log` property. <br>Use  `Seekr::seeResults()` to see your results on CLI<br>
+Write  `Seekr::run()` to run tests. <br>This will run each of your test methods & functions and create a TestResult for each. <br>These result objects are stored in Seekr's `static::$log` property. <br>

-There are a few advanced features of Seekr. <br>If you like it, you can take a look on them too :smile:
+There are a few more advanced features of Seekr. <br>If you like it, you can take a look on them too :smile:

-### **It has a few components :**
+### It has a few components :

-- **Seekr :** The base for testable classes.
-Any class that extends Seekr, gets access to helper testing methods.
+- **Seekr :** The library’s singleton.
+Use `Seekr` class to run and manage your tests.
-- **TestRepository :** The base for testable classes.
-Any class that extends Seekr, gets access to helper testing methods.
+- **TestRepository** : You add your *TestCase*s and functional tests to a repository, so you can run multiple tests at the same time.
 - **TestCase :** The base for testable classes.
 Any class that extends *TestCase*, can be used as as a test class.
-- **Say :** Provides useful assertions for Seekr tests.
+- **Say :** Provides useful assertions for your tests.
 Optional to use.
+- **Constraint :** Provides useful boolean statements for your tests.
+Optional to use.
-- **TestResult :** An object for representing test results.
-This can be logged, inspected and tracked. <br>Useful abstraction :)
+- **TestResult :** An object for representing test results. <br>This can be logged, inspected and tracked.
+Useful abstraction :)
 - **Premise :** With that, everyone can create their own premises using `Premise::propose()`. <br>A premise throws a Contradiction in case that statement is evaluated and is equal to false.<br>This is considered an exception and Seekr marks this test as a failure.
 Otherwise it is succeed.
 - **Contradiction :** An object for representing `Premise` exceptions.